 Mainly of interest to Australians and New Zealanders, but also with a slowly growing fan base in the USA, the archipelago of Fiji in the South Pacific could be another star of tropical tourism in 2022.

 If you want to lie under the palm tree and enjoy crystal-blue lagoons, you might need to go through a couple of days of quarantine (the same as in Bali), but shall we adjust the definition of a hassle in order to afford the reward that comes at the end?

-Travel trends 2022 – Conclusion
+Travel Trends 2022 – Conclusion

 Predicting the future of tourism has become a difficult task.
 While our interpretation of data can be a solid way to start, there are too many variables one needs to take into account, which again makes the final result – a guessing game.

-While pandemic is still in charge, our visions of travel trends 2022 are extremely vulnerable.
-If scientists cannot predict the evolution of the virus, if politicians can have a hard time with understanding their own societies and thus can make decisions shaped not just by circumstances, but also by pragmatism, how can travel experts be sure of the development of needs, taste, and cravings of travelers?
+While the pandemic is still in charge, our visions of travel trends in 2022 are extremely vulnerable.
+If scientists cannot predict the evolution of the virus, if politicians can have a hard time understanding their own societies and thus can make decisions shaped not just by circumstances, but also by pragmatism, how can travel experts be sure of the development of needs, taste, and cravings of travelers?
 We are not even sure if ‘travelers’ will exist!

 The growing interest in cruise ships and road trips speaks about how safe we still feel at our homes